graalvm/workshops/native-image/micronaut-webserver/README.md

 ### Explanation

 Jlink, or `jlink`, is a tool that generates a custom Java runtime image that contains only the platform modules that are required for your application.
-This is one of the approaches to make applications more space efficient and cloud-friendly, introduced in Java 11.
+Introduced in Java 11, it provides a way to make applications more space efficient and cloud-friendly.

 The script _build-jlink.sh_ that runs `docker build` using the _Dockerfile.distroless-java-base.jlink_.
-The Dockerfile runs two stages: first it generates a Jlink custom runtime on a full JDK (`container-registry.oracle.com/graalvm/jdk:24`); then copies the runtime image folder along with static assets into a distroless Java base image, and sets the entrypoint.
+The Dockerfile contains two stages: first it generates a Jlink custom runtime on a full JDK (`container-registry.oracle.com/graalvm/jdk:24`); then copies the runtime image folder along with static assets into a distroless Java base image, and sets the entrypoint.
 Distroless Java base image provides `glibc` and other libraries needed by the JDK, **but not a full-blown JDK**.

 The application does not have to be modular, but you need to figure out which modules the application depends on to be able to `jlink` it.